-Our Board currently consists of nine (9) members: Robert J. Mylod, Jr., Scott A. Dahnke, Michael J. Farello, Paul J. Hennessy, Laura W. Lang, Laura G. O'Shaughnessy, Paula B. Pretlow, Frederick O. Terrell and Adam Valkin.
-Mr. Valkin is not a nominee for re-election at the 2021 Annual Meeting.
-As described above, all other directors will stand for election for one-year terms that expire at the 2022 annual meeting of stockholders.
-Our directors may be removed with or without for cause, by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares.
+Our Board currently consists of eight (8) members: Robert J. Mylod, Jr., Scott A. Dahnke, Michael J. Farello, Paul J. Hennessy, Laura W. Lang, Laura G. O'Shaughnessy, Paula B. Pretlow and Frederick O. Terrell.
+Mr. Dahnke is not a nominee for re-election at the 2022 Annual Meeting.
+As described above, all other directors will stand for election for one-year terms that expire at the 2023 annual meeting of stockholders.
+Our directors may be removed, with or without cause, by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares.